 Extruded heat sinks are one of the most popular types of heat sinks.
 They're easy to make in bulk, economical, and have fewer secondary operations before a final product than other heat sink technologies.
 That's why the extrusion process is so widely used in other industries like window frames and door jams, pipes and tubing, and food like pasta and French fries.
 Extrusion is straightforward and in the thermal management industry, it's easy for us to take advantage of this technology.

 Extrusions and Extruded Heat Sinks: How They're Made

-I remember playing with Play Dough as a kid.
-Especially when I put a giant handful into what looked like a garlic press and pulled the lever down.
-The pressure I put on the dough squeezed out dough with this crazy shape I chose in the front, making a long strand with that same shape cross section.
+Remember playing with Play Dough as a kid?
+Putting a giant handful into what looked like a garlic press and pulling the lever down?
+The pressure put on the dough squeezed out this crazy shape in the front, making a long strand with that same shape cross section.

 This childhood activity is similar to the process we use for extruded heat sinks.
 We use aluminum instead of dough; a manual level is replaced by a multi-ton hydraulic press (way more pressure than any arm could make, child or adult); and an extrusion die takes the place of the plastic bit with crazy shapes.